fkie-cad/pcapFS/README.md

 As already mentioned, there are several dependencies which are not packaged for most Linux distributions.
 Moreover, you need a reasonably modern C++ compiler supporting at least C++14.
 Depending on your Linux distribution there are different steps required to compile pcapFS.
 Have a look at the scripts [here](scripts/dependencies).

-# Limitations
-- only TCP and UDP
-- Only one XOR key file
-- Only PCAP (no PCAP NG)
-- API not completely stable yet